BiMotion: B-spline Motion for Text-guided Dynamic 3D Character Generation¶

 |---|---|

-| \(\mathcal{L}_{Fit}\) (Charbonnier) | Fits input control points |
+| \(\mathcal{L}_{Fit}\) (Charbonnier) | Fits the input control points |

-| \(\mathcal{L}_{Corr}\) (Correspondence) | Fits original displacement trajectories after B-spline reprojection; faster early convergence |
+| \(\mathcal{L}_{Corr}\) (Correspondence) | Fits the original displacement trajectory after B-spline reprojection; faster initial convergence |

 | \(\mathcal{L}_{Rigid}\) (Local Rigidity) | Enforces local distance consistency between adjacent frames to maintain shape identity |

-| \(\mathcal{L}_{KL}\) | Regularizes latent distribution |
+| \(\mathcal{L}_{KL}\) | Regularizes the latent distribution |

 Key Experimental Results¶

-- 38,944 motion sequences totaling 3,682,790 frames.
+- 38,944 motion sequences, totaling 3,682,790 frames.

 - Sources: DeformingThings4D (1,770) + ObjaverseV1 (10,550) + ObjaverseXL (26,624).